 However, we are aware of an instance where the farmer had engaged in suspicious activities prior to applying for the stay (selling cattle that appeared to be subject to a creditor’s security while being engaged in forbearance negotiations with the creditor).
 Although the stay was initially granted, once the administrator was apprised of those suspicious activities, the administrator lifted the stay very quickly – within the initial 30 day period.
 That was also a case where the administrator had appointed an independent guardian.
 The guardian had also expressed concerns about his ability to carry out his duties, which appeared to be an additional factor that influenced the administrator’s decision to terminate the stay.

-Note: a version of this Financial Services and Insolvency Communiqué has been posted on The Food Web blog.
+Note: a version of this blog entry has been posted as a Financial Services and Insolvency Communiqué.